ali-husnain00/BlogNest/README.md

 Check it out live here 👉 https://blogsnest.netlify.app/

 ## 📝 How to Use
-1.Sign up and log in 🔐
+- Sign up and log in 🔐
-2.Update your profile anytime 👤
+- Update your profile anytime 👤
-3.Create and manage your blogs ✍️
+- Create and manage your blogs ✍️
-4.Search for blogs using keywords 🔎
+- Search for blogs using keywords 🔎
-5.Admin has special powers to manage everything 🛠️
+- Admin has special powers to manage everything 🛠️

 ## ⚠️ Notes
 Only one admin controls user & blog management.